ethanjinhuang/ethanjinhuang.github.io/content/authors/admin/_index.md

     url: https://www.zju.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include underwater robotics, underwater navigation.

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Underwater Robotics
-  - Computational Linguistics
+  - Underwater Navigation
-  - Information Retrieval
+  - SINS

 # Education to show in About widget
 education: